docker-blueprint/core/README.md

 (`/usr/local/bin` by default).

-To ease the process of installation you can invoke this one-liner that will handle the installation process for you.
+To ease the process of installation you can invoke this one-liner that will handle the installation process for you:

 with **curl**: